-Logitech's new MX Master 3 mouse is driven by electromagnets (hands-on)
+Logitech's new MX Master 3 mouse is driven by electromagnets

 We'll have reviews of both products after we spend some more time with them.

-Discuss: Logitech's new MX Master 3 mouse is driven by electromagnets (hands-on)
+Discuss: Logitech's new MX Master 3 mouse is driven by electromagnets

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.